Chamaecyparis lawsoniana

 Chamaecyparis lawsoniana, known as Port Orford cedar or Lawson's cypress, is a species of conifer in the genus Chamaecyparis, family Cupressaceae.
 It is native to Oregon and northwestern California, and grows from sea level up to 1500 m in the valleys of the Klamath Mountains, often along streams.

+Cypress cones of a Chamaecyparis lawsoniana.

 Description

 A large evergreen tree, specimens mature up to 50 m tall or more (exceptionally to 81 m), with trunks 1.2–2 m in diameter, exceptionally 3.65 m.
 The bark is silver-brown, vertically furrowed, and 15-25 cm thick near the base.
 The foliage is arranged in lacy, flat sprays with a feathery appearance, usually somewhat glaucous (i.e. blue-green) in color.
 The leaves are scale-like, 3–5 mm long, with narrow white markings on the underside, and produced on somewhat flattened shoots.
 The foliage gives off a rather pungent scent, not unlike parsley.
 The seed cones are globose, 7–14 mm in diameter, with 6–10 scales, green at first, maturing brown in early fall, 6–8 months after pollination.
 The male cones are 3–4 mm long, dark red, turning brown after pollen release in early spring.
 The seeds fall quickly and can float on water.

 Old specimens lack branches near the base and often have dead tops.
 They can live up to about 600 years of age.